 Sprinkle with reserved crushed lemon drops before the bark sets up.

-- Allow to harden and then break into pieces
+Allow to set up and then break bark into pieces.